navasmontilla/CAELUM/README.md

 For a correct functionality, *Jupyter Notebook* must be launched from the software main directory, e.g. ```me@myPc: SomeFolder/CAELUM/$ jupyter notebook```

 A more complete set of examples, scripted in Python, are listed below.
-The Python scripts to generate the cases below **must be launched from the software main directory**.
+The Python scripts to generate the cases below must be launched from the software main directory (```me@myPc: SomeFolder/CAELUM/$```).

 ### Scalar problems